stiti-bacem/Epiliptech/README.md

 Each file is a record of brain activity for 23.6 seconds.
 The time series is sampled in 4097 data points.
 Each data point is the value of the EEG record at a different time.
-So we have a total of 500 individuals with each 4097 data points for 23.6 seconds.\n
+So we have a total of 500 individuals with each 4097 data points for 23.6 seconds.

 Download link: https://www.ukbonn.org/epileptologie/ag-lehnertz-downloads/